Skip to content

 • DNAT rule to web server: server or web server IPS policy

-• VoIP rule: test carefully because aggressive IPS profiles can disturb VoIP
+• VoIP rule: Test carefully because aggressive IPS profiles can disrupt VoIP

-IPS should not simply be enabled everywhere with the strictest policy.
-A policy that is too broad or wrong can break legitimate traffic or create unnecessary load.
+IPS shouldn’t just be activated everywhere with the harshest policy.
+An IPS policy that is too broad or incorrect can break legitimate traffic or create unnecessary load.

 Shape traffic